NHS outsourcing

 Where outsourcing is likely to occur, any associated risks around, for example, patient safety and reduced medical training in ISP settings, must be appropriately mitigated.

 • To ensure that the next generation of doctors are equipped with appropriate levels of training, the NHS Standard Contract should be amended to require ISPs to contribute towards the education and training of the NHS workforce – both financially and by virtue of making available suitable opportunities.
-Providing training for junior doctors should be a precondition of ISPs accepting NHS work and must be an explicit part of any outsourcing contracts.
+Providing training for resident doctors should be a precondition of ISPs accepting NHS work and must be an explicit part of any outsourcing contracts.

 • Adequate risk assessments must be built into any new agreements with ISP hospitals to ensure robust patient safety.
 Within this, it must be ensured that pre-operative checks are aligned for NHS and private hospitals.
 Where there are no critical care facilities in ISPs, there must be structured arrangements in place to ensure patients can be safely and swiftly transferred to the right environment should they need higher acuity care.